paulcockrell/tagc-website/src/pages/index.md

     Country Sports, and host youth organisation and team bonding events.

-    The Club is affiliated to Scottish Target Shooting, the UK Association for Hunter Field Target, and the National Small-Bore Rifle Association.
-Tayside Airgun Club is approved and certificated by Police Scotland.
+    The Club is affiliated to Scottish Target Shooting and is approved and certificated by Police Scotland.
   heading: Welcome
   subheading: What does the club offer?
 ---